 A criminal background check that is compliant with the standards of the Illinois Healthcare Workers Background Check Act is required for acceptance/progression in the program.
 Students will be given specific instructions on how to obtain this background check upon acceptance.
 Certain sites or specific circumstances may require subsequent background checks at your expense.

 Students in the nursing program are required to submit a clean 10-panel drug screen in order to progress in the program.
-Students will be instructed on how and where to obtain this drug screen the semester prior to taking NURS 463.
+Students will be instructed on how and where to obtain this drug screen at the start of the program.
 Certain sites or certain circumstances could require students to have to repeat this drug screen, at your expense.

 CPR certification is required and must be current throughout the duration of the clinical experience.
 CPR certification must be obtained through the American Heart Association, and only the BLS certification for healthcare providers will be accepted.

-These requirements are due the semester prior to taking NURS 463 and further instructions will be provided through Castle Branch.
+These requirements are due by June 1 and further instructions will be provided through Castle Branch.
 All students under series for a vaccine must always remain compliant until revaccination is complete, any required titers are achieved or no further vaccinations are indicated.
-Students under series for a vaccination who fail to remain compliant during the semester enrolled in NURS 463 will be removed from the practicum setting.

 Documentation of 3 series Hepatitis B vaccinations and a positive quantitative antibody titer with results.
 If quantitative antibody titer is negative, student receives Hepatitis B booster and then re-titers to check for immunity.
 If student still shows negative immunity after three boosters, student is considered non-responder and must fill out Acknowledgement of Risk Form.